How To Reclaim Yourself After An Abusive Relationship: 10 Steps To Empowerment

 You are coming back to life one small, soft step at a time.
 And you are not alone.

-Now is the Time Reclaim Yourself After an Abusive Relationship
+Now is the Time to Reclaim Yourself After an Abusive Relationship

 Here are a few supportive tools and resources I genuinely love and recommend.
-Each is chosen to support your healing, self-connection, and emotional well-being gently.
-I return to these often on my own journey, and I hope they offer comfort and strength to you, too.
+Each is chosen to support your healing, self-connection, and emotional well-being.
+I use these often on my own healing journey, and I hope they offer comfort and strength to you, too.

 The Self-Love Workbook by Megan Logan